Today in European History: the Treaty of Küçük Kaynarca (1774)

 Now, this is a really expansive reading of what the treaty actually says, to the extent that you can even figure out what the treaty actually says (it had to be translated into many languages, and the various translations all wind up reading just a little different from one another).
 But what the treaty said didn’t matter as much as what the Russians, by virtue of their ongoing military dominance over the Ottomans, were able to claim that it said.
-This greatly enhanced Russian prestige, giving Russian emperors (or empresses, as the case may be) a claim to be the defenders of Orthodox Christianity (which put Russia on par with France, which claimed the same position with respect to the empire’s Catholics).
+This greatly enhanced Russian prestige, giving Russian emperors (or empresses, as the case might have been) a claim to be the defenders of Orthodox Christianity within the Ottoman Empire.
+This put Russia on par with France, which claimed the same position with respect to the empire’s Catholics.
 Russia’s assertion of its right to protect Orthodox Christians living within the Ottoman Empire would later help spark the Crimean War.

 Küçük Kaynarca, as I say, really made the Eastern Question one of the great preoccupations of European diplomacy.
 The war itself seemed to demonstrate that the Ottomans were now the weaker party in their endless conflict with Russia, and the treaty’s lopsided terms gave the other European powers some sense of what the world would look like if the empire were to finally pass into history, and the degree to which Russia might benefit (thereby upsetting the European balance of power).
 The rise of Napoleon helped delay Russian expansionism a bit, since the Russians had bigger fish to fry for much of the early part of the 19th century.
-But by the time that Crimean War rolled around, the situation was dire enough that Britain and France opted to intervene alongside the Ottomans to prevent its total conquest by Russia.
+But by the time the Crimean War rolled around, the situation was dire enough that Britain and France opted to aid the Ottomans against Russia.